catalyst/moodle-tool_forcedcache/README.md

 1. Clone the plugin
 2. Apply core patches (if required)
-3. Enable the plugin
+3. Wire up the configuration (if required)
-4. Wire up the configuration (if required)
+4. Update cache configurations as needed
-5. Update cache configurations as needed
+5. Apply the new cache rules

 Step 1: Clone the plugin
 ------------------------